tqhuy2018/Casper-Perl-sdk/docs/Help.md

 sub getDeployResult
 ```

-Input is the string of parameter sent to Http Post request to the RPC method, which in form of
+- **Input:** is the string of parameter sent to Http Post request to the RPC method, which in form of

 ```Perl
 {"id" : 1,"method" : "info_get_deploy","params" : {"deploy_hash" : "6e74f836d7b10dd5db7430497e106ddf56e30afee993dd29b85a91c1cd903583"},"jsonrpc" : "2.0"}